 That is why it is essential to contact one of our Actos lawsuit lawyers today.
 We can review your history and medical records to determine if you have a case against the drug manufacturer.
 If so, we can proceed with a suit and fight to get you compensation.

 Drug companies have a legal and moral obligation to adequately warn consumers about the risks their products pose.
 But with so much money at stake, it is hardly surprising that these corporations downplay these dangers and even willfully deceive the public.
 If you have bladder cancer as a result of taking Actos to help you manage your type 2 diabetes, you may be able to win compensation for your suffering.

-Consult the attorneys at the Law Offices of Ogle, Elrod & Baril, PLLC as soon as possible for help with your case.
+Consult the attorneys at OEB Law, PLLC as soon as possible for help with your case.
 Our lawyers have experience in faulty drug liability lawsuits and in fighting for the victims of drug company misconduct.
 Call 865-546-1111 for a free consultation so you can get the help you need.